MoonHighway/learning-graphql/chapter-04/README.md

 Chapter 4 - Designing a Schema
 ==================
+GraphQL changes the way that applications are designed.
+Instead of looking at your APIs as a collection of REST endpoints, you are going to start to look at your APIs as a collection of types.
 The blueprint for a GraphQL API is the schema.
-In this chapter, learn more about GraphQL's schema definition language.
+In this chapter, we'll learn more about GraphQL's type system and schema definition language.

 Resource Links
 ------